thomasfire/atomiki/app/assets/Tutorial.md

 ## Join a game

-Your competitor invited you for a duel and threw a game ID to you.
+Your competitor invited you for a duel and threw a link with game ID to you.
-Press `Join existing game` and paste the game ID into the text field.
-Once done, press `Join game` to start the game.
+Open it, and you will automatically enter the game.

 ## Next steps